 Dog found dead in Newfoundland saltwater pond, legs tied with twine

 The Royal Newfoundland Constabulary says a resident found the dog's remains in a saltwater pond in Kelligrews, N.L., on Sunday.
-CHARLOTTETOWN, P.E.I. - A judge has given a woman with a long history of theft and fraud convictions a break after she demonstrated a strong effort to clean up her act.
+Debbie Greeley of St. John's won one of three top prizes on an Atlantic Lottery Extreme Crossword scratch and win ticket and now plans to live mortgage free.

 Add your comments below